 Top of Waikiki – Kalakaua Avenue, Waikiki

 Don’t have a drone, but want to get those birds eye views of Waikiki?
 Check out the only revolving restaurant on Oahu!
 Usually for a place with views this good, the food suffers.
-This is not the case, however, for Top of Waikiki, which serves up delicious local ingredients in a fine dining atmosphere, all while watching the world spin around you….literally.
+This is not the case, however, for Top of Waikiki, which serves up delicious local ingredients in a fine dining atmosphere, all whilst watching the world spin around you….literally.
 Within one hour, the restaurant makes a 360-degree turn to see the city of Waikiki and stunning ocean views from up high.

 Whole Foods – Kaka’ako